 One of the most important things to getting good pictures is proper lighting.
 The sun casts a unique glow in the early morning and late afternoon.
 Observant photographers know they have to take advantage of this type of light.
 Most ships are docking at sunrise and getting ready to leave at sunset, so these are good times to be up on deck to take beautiful pictures of the port and the surrounding scenery, as well as your family and the sunsets over the water.

 Wide-angle shots are useful for establishing the context of a place and by adding more borders around a picture than is really necessary is a good idea as it gives you more to work with later.
-Phots can easliy be edited with one of the many photo editing packages available.
-I personally use Photoshop, but there is a huge choice of good software available.
+Photos can easily be edited with one of the many photo editing packages available.
+We personally use Photoshop and Lightroom, but there is a huge choice of good software available.

 I find that shots of architectural details such as buildings, doors, arches or carvings in wood or stone work well.
 You might like to try close up photos of food and colourful items in markets.
 These can be quite stunning.

 Just to be certain you have captured what you wanted.
 Holding down the shutter just a little longer gets the second photo which can also be sharper because you are not wobbling about.